 There are legitimate scenarios where it makes more sense to avoid the cost of a survey, especially when it comes to land.
 Not to mention there are rural areas where the majority of properties have never been surveyed and for good reason.
 Even if you're quoted a relatively low survey price per acre, if the parcel is large, you can be looking at a substantial amount of money.

 It comes down to how important precision is to you, and what it takes to make you feel reasonably secure.
 Even authoritative sources can be off a couple of acres on large tracts, and often times sources don't agree, at least to a small degree.
-If you're looking at a 200-acre ranch, would you be willing to shell out $6,000 to find out its only 197 acres?
+If you're looking at a 200-acre ranch, would you be willing to shell out $6,000 to find out it's only 197 acres?
 There are people out there who would, but your average buyer would more than likely rather save the money.

 $461 doesn't come easy to most people, but obtaining accurate measurements on a potential investment is important.
 Do your research to make sure you're getting the best deal you possibly can, and to possess a working knowledge of how the land is allowed to be developed.
-A considerable amount of trouble may be avoided in the future for investing in a land survey today.
+A considerable amount of trouble may be avoided in the future by investing in a land survey today.
 On the other hand, a sizable cost could be avoided by going with the acreage from current resources and passing on a survey.